NOAA Ocean Today

 Wireframes

-The wireframing process for the NOAA Ocean Today Kiosk was a comprehensive endeavour that laid a solid foundation for the project.
-Over 20 screens were created in Omnigraffle to depict various interactive states, with detailed annotations to ensure clarity to developers.
-Additionally, key images from planned 3D animation sequences were integrated, offering previews of the kiosk's final visual elements.
+The wireframing process for the NOAA Ocean Today Kiosk laid a solid foundation for the project.
+Over 20 iterations were created to depict various scenarios and interactive states, with detailed annotations to ensure clarity to developers.
+Key images from 3D animation sequences were integrated, offering previews of the kiosk's final visual elements.
 These wireframes were tailored to the target application, enVision 1.1, which was the prevailing standard at the time of the project, ultimately shaping the kiosk's user interface and interactive capabilities.

 NOAA Ocean Today Kiosk Wireframes

-Detailed wireframes offered a clear starting point and revealed interactive potential
+Wireframes offered a clear starting point and explored interactive potential

 Visual Design